 - Eating 1–2 medium kiwis before bed may help you fall asleep faster and stay asleep longer.
 Summary: Kiwis are rich in serotonin and antioxidants, both of which may improve sleep quality when eaten before bed.

 - Jasmine rice is also a carbohydrate good for sleep as one study found that when participants had jasmine rice four hours before they went to bed, it shortened the amount of time that it took them to go sleep.

 - Foods containing magnesium – avocado are good for sleep as they contain magnesium and potassium, both of which are natural muscle relaxants.
 Whole grains and almonds also contain magnesium, which is another reason that they are a good choice of food before going to bed.
 One study found a connection between magnesium deficiency and waking up throughout the night so it is important that you have some in your diet.

 - Herbal tea, particularly chamomile and lemon balm can also help you to sleep as it has a mild sedative effect.
 Herbal teas do not contain any caffeine, unlike regular tea which would keep you awake.

-Anything all carb especially one high in junk sugars will miss out on the sleep-inducing effects of tryptophan.
+Anything you eat that is all carb especially one high in junk sugars will miss out on the sleep-inducing effects of tryptophan.

 Remember if falling asleep is an issue for you heed the wisdom “don’t dine after nine”.